First Alert Forecast: tracking an active local forecast plus two tropical storms

 WILMINGTON, N.C.
-(WECT) - Good Saturday afternoon to you!
-Thanks for checking in to your First Alert Forecast.
+(WECT) - Hello on this Sunday, and thanks for checking in to your First Alert Forecast.
 This time of year, tropical systems rightly steal a large portion of the weather narrative and, this weekend, your First Alert Weather Team will continue to monitor Tropical Storm Josephine.
 As Josephine chugs through open Atlantic waters it will battle, and perhaps succumb to, some harsh bursts of wind shear.
 As of now...

 - odds that Josephine will bring direct rain and storms to the Cape Fear Region continue to be low.